reddec/web-form/docs/notifications.md

 network delays.

 Connections to the brokers are established in a lazy manner.
-You can configure the maximum number of parallel submissions using the `workers` parameter.
+You can configure the maximum number of parallel submissions using the `workers` parameter (see [configuration](configuration.md#configuration)).
 WebForms will automatically reconnect to the broker in case of any issues.
 WebForm doesn't handle the definition of AMQP objects such as exchanges, queues, or bindings.
 This responsibility lies with the user.